FZA002/ViolationToolv2/README.md

 Each Home Health care organization has an associated "quality_of_patient_care_star_rating".
 Filtering by star range allows a user to include only organizations within their chosen star range, which can be any decimal between 0 and 5.
 Similar to date and tag filters for the Nursing Home dataset, the star range filtered dataset will be used for the rest of the options!

 ## Exclude ownership types
 Each Home Healthcare organization has an associated "type_of_ownership".
-On the "Format Excel Data" screen for Home Health, the user can choose to exclude organizations with certain types of ownership.
+On the "Format CSV Data" screen for Home Health, the user can choose to exclude organizations with certain types of ownership.
 "Undefined" organizations are organizations that have a blank value for "type_of_ownership" in the dataset.
 Similar to star range, the organization type filtered dataset will be used for the rest of the options!

 ### Options
 1. **Include State Statistics:**